Executive MBA (EMBA)

 [3 credit hours]

-This course focuses on what it means to be market-oriented and provides individuals with a basic understanding of the market-based management practices needed to create superior customer value.
-Being ‘market-driven’ means the organization’s decision-making is also driven by customer information, market knowledge, competitive intelligence, an understanding of how the organization creates and delivers value, and a clear set of strategies that differentiate the organization and make give it a competitive advantage.
+This course focuses on what it means to be market‐oriented and provides individuals with a basic understanding of the practices needed to create superior customer value.
+Being ‘market oriented’ means the organization’s decision-making is also driven by customer information, market knowledge, competitive intelligence, an understanding of how the organization creates and delivers value, and a clear set of strategies that differentiate the organization to give it a competitive advantage.

 Prerequisites: EMBA 5500 with a minimum grade of D-